DeXP/dexp.github.io/_posts/articles/2017-02-11-read-tar-in-26-lines.md

 5. Public Domain

 The main disadvantage is that the tar file must be entirely read into memory before usage.
-On the other hand resources will still be used, i.e. will be loaded.
+On the other hand, resources will still be used, i.e. will be loaded.
 Then why not load them from the disk at once, and take the data from tar directly when you need it.

 So, tar.
 The basic information on the standard can be found on [GNU.org](https://www.gnu.org/software/tar/manual/html_node/Standard.html).
 I used only the description of the structure "struct posix_header".
-This constants are taken from it:
+These constants are taken from it:

 ```c
 const int NAME_OFFSET = 0, SIZE_OFFSET = 124, MAGIC_OFFSET = 257;